Skip to main content

 autotask_get_ticket_note

-Retrieve a specific ticket note from Autotask using its ticket ID and note ID.
+Retrieve a specific note from an Autotask ticket using the ticket ID and note ID.
+Access detailed ticket notes directly for support and tracking.

 Instructions